diderikk/SimpleChatApp/README.md

 - Users can create new chats and add other users by email
 - Users can not create a new chat without any other users
 - Users can create a chat with themselves
+- Users are able to create chats with the same members multiple times

 #### Create chat and invite user